KoalaVM/install-scripts/README.md

 `install-node.sh`
 =================

-This script installs the requirements for Xen, KVM, and `koalad` and clones `koalad` to `/usr/local/koalad` with submodules initialized.
+This script installs the requirements for and `koalad` and clones `koalad` to `/usr/local/koalad` with submodules initialized.
 Apart from `koalad`, the only other thing that needs to be configured is a bridge interface on the hypervisor.
 [This link](https://help.ubuntu.com/community/KVM/Networking#Bridged_Networking)
 is a good tutorial to follow when setting up a bridge.